Hospitality Management

 - Complete an admissions application to Central Piedmont.

-- Make an appointment for a consultation with the Hospitality Management Program Chair, Richard Spellman, 704.330.6669.
+- Make an appointment for consultation with the Hospitality Management Program area at 704.330.6669.

 - Many courses have prerequisites or co-requisites; check the Courses section for details.